China building South China Sea island big enough for airstrip - report

 The building work flies in the face of U.S. calls for a freeze in provocative activity in the South China Sea, one of Asia's biggest security issues.
 Concern is growing about an escalation in disputes even as claimants work to establish a code of conduct to resolve them.

-Dredgers were also creating a harbour to the east of the reef "that would appear to be large enough to receive tankers and major surface combatants," it said.
+Dredgers were also creating a harbor to the east of the reef "that would appear to be large enough to receive tankers and major surface combatants," it said.

 The land reclamation project was China's fourth in the Spratly Islands in the last 12 to 18 months and by far the largest, IHS Jane's said.
 It based its findings on images taken on Aug.
 8 and Nov.
 14 showing that dredgers had created a land mass almost the entire length of the reef.

 It said Fiery Cross Reef was previously under water with its only habitable area a concrete platform built by China's navy.
-It said that structure was home to a Chinese garrison and had a pier, air-defence guns, anti-frogmen defences, communications equipment, and a greenhouse.
+It said that structure was home to a Chinese garrison and had a pier, air-defense guns, anti-frogmen defenses, communications equipment, and a greenhouse.

 Beijing has rejected Washington's call for all parties to halt activity in the disputed waters to ease tensions, saying it can build whatever its wants in the South China Sea.